tangrams/tangram-docs/pages/styles.md

 ```

 ####`url`
 Optional _URL_.
 Imports a style definition from a URL.
-The URL should point to a YAML file that includes one or more style definitions, in the same format they appear under the top-level `styles` element in the [[scene file]].
+The URL should point to a YAML file that includes one or more style definitions, in the same format they appear under the top-level `styles` element in the [scene file](scene-file.md).

 ```yaml
 styles: